DataKind-DC/EcoAction/README.md

 Contains all old scripts and code that are no longer in active development.

 ### data/
-Relevant demographic, canopy, and shape files for the project
+Relevant demographic, land area, shape files, and rds files for the project.
+See `data/description_of_data.md` for more information obout the csv files.

 ### data/shape_files/
 After unzipping these files, you will see a collection of folders that contain shape files.
 All of these were downloaded from [Arlington County Open Data](https://gisdata-arlgis.opendata.arcgis.com/search).

+### data/rds/
+Folder to store rds files if needed.

 ### scripts/
 Scripts that are intended to be run a single time to generate data files or maps.

 ### src/
-The main files of the application, although currently there are only files that contain helper functions.
+Source files and helper functions

 ## Contributing
 Take a look at the issues tab in this repo and select one or more to work on.